 Once you step into this hobby of collecting vintage industrial furniture and antiques, you will never get rid of it; and the more you do it, the more knowledgeable you become, and the greater the stuff you find.

-His rooms are instead elegantly organized spaces mixing “Danish Design” furniture, recycled equipment from factories (mainly roof & deck lamps, long tables, and metal chairs), old color prints used in classrooms as teaching material for students, apothecary wooden furniture/metal furniture, university/high school wood & metal chairs, and miscellaneous curiosities and decorative objects collected from various flea markets.
+His rooms are instead elegantly organized spaces mixing “Danish Design” furniture, recycled equipment from factories (mainly roof & deck lamps, vintage wall clocks, long tables, and metal chairs), old color prints used in classrooms as teaching material for students, apothecary wooden furniture/metal furniture, university/high school wood & metal chairs, and miscellaneous curiosities and decorative objects collected from various flea markets.

 That’s right: you too can have a dream house like Pazis’.
 Having an apartment or house furnished with vintage industrial furniture is not the exclusive privilege of the wealthy or home designers and architects.
 Get inspired by magazines, vintage design websites, or just follow your own taste!